fuzunist/testing_case/README.md

     - Verify all services are running
     - Display test commands

+    **⚠️ IMPORTANT**: After the emulator starts, run the configuration setup script (see "Initial Data Configuration" section above) to populate the required collections.

 2.  **Manual Start (Alternative):**
     If you prefer to start services manually: